Healthy fitness zone mile run

 Age and Gender-Specific Performance Standards

-The Healthy Fitness Zone mile run standards take into account age and gender differences11.
+The Healthy Fitness Zone mile run standards consider age and gender differences.
 For example, 13-year-old boys should run the mile in 10:00-7:30 minutes.
-Girls of the same age aim for 11:30-9:00 minutes11.
-As people get older, the standards get tougher, showing how fitness improves with age12.
+Girls of the same age aim for 11:30-9:00 minutes.
+As people age, the standards get tougher, showing how fitness improves.

 Male Performance Benchmarks